2024eli/ftc-website-14607/content/team/_index.md

 # Meet The Team

-Our team of highly skilled engineers.
+Our team of highly skilled thinkers, innovators, and engineers.